(Monarda didyma 'Scarlet')

 (Trifolium incarnatum ‘Crimson’)

-Crimson Clover is an annual flower that is native to Europe, but can be found growing across the U.S. in nearly every state.
-At maturity, this plant reaches the height of 1-3' and features hairy rosette unbranched stems, 1/2-1” heart shaped leaflets, and 1-2 1/2” cylindrical flower heads that bare ½ vibrant red florets.
-This plant can be grown in a container, it attracts bees and butterflies, is both drought and frost tolerant, and provides forage to livestock!
+Crimson Clover is an annual flower native to Europe but grows across the U.S. in nearly every state.
+At maturity, this plant reaches a height of 1-3' and features hairy rosette unbranched stems, 1/2-1” heart-shaped leaflets, and 1-2 1/2” cylindrical flower heads that bare ½ vibrant red florets.
+This plant can be grown in a container, attracts bees and butterflies, is drought and frost tolerant, and provides forage to livestock!

 (Salvia coccinea 'Scarlet')